gwenchanaaaaa/kabsuatts-attendance-system/README.md

-# kabsuatts
+# KabsuAtts Attendance System

-A web-based course management system built with PHP that allows administrators to manage courses, subjects, and departments.
+A web-based attendance management system built with PHP that allows administrators to manage courses, subjects, departments, and track student attendance.

 ## Features